 The WB SR-91 Widening Project completed construction in 2016 from State College Blvd to Interstate 5 (I-5).
 This project added one WB general purpose lane and removed the dedicated exit lane to State College Blvd from the SB SR-57 to WB SR-91 Connector that contributed to operational issues due to the short weaving distance.
 While this project falls just to the west of the limits for the Plan study area, it will have an influence on operations within the Plan area.

-In addition, there are two projects that impact future SR-91 widening projects.
-The first is the \$2.8 billion U.S. Army Corps of Engineers (Corps) Santa Ana River Mainstem project that provides flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
-The project includes many features that have already been completed, including improvements to Seven Oaks Dam, 30 miles of levees and modifications to original project features including raising the Prado Dam embankment and installation of new, larger capacity outlet works.
+A \$2.8 billion U.S. Army Corps of Engineers (USACE) project called the Santa Ana River Mainstem project is ongoing and will provide flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
+The project includes many features that have already been completed, including improvements to Seven Oaks Dam, 30 miles of levees, and modifications to original project features including raising the Prado Dam embankment and installation of new, larger capacity outlet works.
 In 2021, the Corps and Orange County Flood Control District amended a cooperative agreement which would allow the Corps to use federal funds under the Bipartisan Budget Act to complete select features of the project.

-SR-91 project teams have coordinated with the Corps, Orange County Flood Control District, Caltrans, and other federal, regional, and local agencies to accommodate planned SR-91 improvements adjacent to the Santa Ana River.
+Due to the adjacency of SR-91 to the Santa Ana River, project teams have coordinated with the USACE, Orange County Flood Control District, Caltrans, and other federal, regional, and local agencies to coordinate and accommodate planned SR-91 improvements.